Ultracapacitor Frequently Asked Questions

 Applications benefiting from ultracapacitor characteristics include regenerative braking and other quick-charge scenarios such as those in toys and tools.
 Some applications are well suited for combination battery/ultracapacitor systems, where designs can be optimized to prevent battery oversizing for power demands.
 Examples include applications in consumer electronics such as digital cameras, in which an inexpensive alkaline battery is combined with an ultracapacitor, and automotive applications such as hybrid power trains.

 In general, ultracapacitors do not have a hard end-of-life failure as do batteries.
 Their end of life is defined as when the capacitance and/or ESR has degraded beyond the application’s needs.

 Ultracapacitor failure can be caused by placing ultracapacitors in "e;abuse"e; conditions, which include over-voltage, over-temperature, and mechanical stress conditions.
 Over-voltage and over-temperature conditions can result in a loss of capacitance, increased ESR, bulging, and venting.
 Mechanical stress conditions can result in deformation, broken leads, and increased ESR.

 Failure under Abuse Conditions

-Since in most applications the required voltage is above 2.7V multiple cells will need to be placed in series.
-Depending on the required energy there could be a need to then place multiple cells in parallel.
-When ultracapacitor cells are placed in series or parallel they react very similar to conventional capacitors.
-Below is a summary of key attributes when placing multiple cells in series/parallel formation:
+Placing multiple ultracapacitor cells in series overcomes this limitation.
+This means that ultracapacitors rated for higher voltages must be made of matched, series-connected individual capacitors, much like series-connected cells in higher-voltage batteries.
+Depending on the required energy, there could be a need to then place multiple cells in parallel.
+When ultracapacitor cells are placed in series or parallel, they react very similarly to conventional capacitors.
+Below is a summary of how key attributes respond when multiple cells are placed in series/parallel formation: